Pork Ribs Internal Temperature Chart (2024 Updated)

 Remember, the only pork spare ribs that should fall off the bone are ones that have been boiled or steamed.

-Smoked or perfectly cooked ribs will pull cleanly off the bone as you bite the meat with your teeth; however, there should still be some resistance and chew [3].
+Perfectly cooked or smoked ribs will pull cleanly off the bone when you bite the meat.
+However, there should be some resistance and chew [3].

 That’s why I always use the following hacks to know when my pork spare ribs are at their best: